A framework for distributed discrete evacuation strategies: Core Concepts of the Framework

-We point out that in the above definition, the latter condition implies that each self-sufficient zone is an isolated vertex in the zone graph $\ZG$.
-Since in our analysis, the chromatic number of $\ZG$ will multiplicatively contribute to the evacuation time, modeling self-sufficient zones as an independent set in the corresponding zone graph $\ZG$ ensures that they do not lengthen the evacuation strategies.
-Consequently, in what follows we say that the zones $Z_1,\ldots,Z_p$ are \emph{independent} if $\{Z_i,Z_j\}\notin\ZGE$ whenever $1\leq i<j\leq p$.
-For a zone $Z\in\ZGV$, we will also use
+By the above definition, the last condition implies that each self-sufficient zone is an isolated vertex in the zone graph $\ZG$.
+Accordingly, we say that the zones $Z_1,\ldots,Z_p$ are \emph{independent} if $\{Z_i,Z_j\}\notin\ZGE$ for any $1\leq i<j\leq p$.